 We have developed 2D and 3D strain estimation and segmentation strategies to improve improve accuracy with respect to commercially available techniques.
 These strategies are based on analysis of the raw ultrasound (rf) signals: rf-based strain estimation demonstrated to be more accurate than B-mode based commercial techniques (Lopata et al 2009, Lopata et al 2009a, Lopata et al 2009b) and these techniques were extended from 2D to biplane strain imaging (Lopata et al 2010) and full 3D (Lopata et al 2011).
 Automated segementation based on echo statistics (Nillesen et al 2008)) and decorrelation (Nillesen et al 2009) were developed and validated in vivo (Nillesen et al 2009a) and finally evaluated in children with congenital heart disease (Nillesen et al 2011).

-Most recently, we described our 15-year experience with measuring myocardial strain in the surveillance of childhood cancer survivors and its potential value over LVEF predicting 10-year cardiac events (Pourier et al., 2022).
+Recently we also described our 15-year experience with measuring myocardial strain in the surveillance of childhood cancer survivors and its potential value over LVEF predicting 10-year cardiac events (Pourier et al., 2022): Cardiac Events in Childhood Cancer Survivors Treated with Anthracyclines: The Value of Previous Myocardial Strain Measurement